RoboJackets/pcb-contest/CONTEST.md

 - Cost of design must be **less than $50**.
 This includes the individual pre-tax cost of one PCB + the cost of components for one PCB.
 The BOM must include everything necessary for your design to operate (i.e. AC wall power adapters) with the exception of small wire guauge (greater than 18 AWG) wire.
 - Options for manufacturers are **JLCPCB or OshPark**.
 Please specify your desired manufacturer and layer count in your documentation as explained (below)[#submission-materials].
 The circuit board must pass the design rules check (DRC) given by the specified manufacturer (the DRCs for both OshPark and JLC are in [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)).
 OshPark costs more than JLC so keep that in mind when considering overall cost.

-## Anonymity
+### Anonymity
 In order to preserve the integrity of the competition, please do not put personally identifying information on your PCB design.
 The judges have agreed to leave or mute the #electrical-ama Slack channel.
 Please do not share your designs with your division’s judges until all designs have been judged.
-At the time of submission, a Google form will be used for submitting links to your GitHub repo as explained in (below)(#submission-materials).
+At the time of submission, a Google form will be used for submitting links to your GitHub repo as explained in (Submission Materials)(#submission-materials).

 ### Design Help
 If you wish to consult with someone on your design, please use the #electrical-ama Slack channel.
 This will be the place for all technical questions during the competition.